sara-sabr/ITStrategy/_posts/en/2020-12-10-micro-acquisition-pilot-update1.md

 The BC Dev Exchange has been working with provincial governments who also want to establish micro-procurement initiatives.
 To better collaboratively develop tools technologies and generally support one another, the BC Dev Exchange team has suggested establishing a working group.

-- We have been connected with the team at SSC who are working on the [GC Digital Marketplace](https://technationportal.ca/) with the company TechNation.
+- We have been connected with the team at SSC who is working on the [GC Digital Marketplace](https://technationportal.ca/) with the company TechNation.
 This Marketplace an inventory of small and medium Canadian tech businesses with 'products or services that are procurement-ready'.

 - We are connected with the Office of Small and Medium Enterprise at PSPC and they have confirmed that they will be able to help us during design to ensure we don’t inadvertently add barriers to suppliers, and with communications of our opportunities via their supplier channels.